danieledapo/danieledapo.github.io/content/post/functional-turing-machine.md

 A week ago or so I managed to complete the [Advent of Code 2017](http://adventofcode.com/2017) and it was a really fun experience.
-Most of the problems was really interesting(the spiral memory is probably my favourite), but the problem for day 25 especially attracted me.
+Most of the problems was really interesting(the spiral memory is probably my favorite), but the problem for day 25 especially attracted me.
 Basically it was about implementing a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine).